population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 We contribute to the literature on coping with aggregate shocks in two ways.
 First, we examine a repeated systemic shock, which was almost entirely unanticipated, especially the first instance.
-Second, we use panel data to directly analyze four broad categories of coping mechanisms that households may use to mitigate the effects of these shocks.
+Second, we directly analyze four broad categories of coping mechanisms that households may use to mitigate the effects of these shocks.
 The categories are changes in labor market participation, diversification of income sources, transfers and remittances, and changes in household structure through migration [@Foster2002; @Jayachandran2006; @Kochar1999; @McKenzie2003; @Morduch1995;